Primary Navigation Mobile

 Stick to the speed limit to avoid a penalty.

-The minimum penalty for speeding is a £100 fine and 3 penalty points on your license.
+Otherwisem, minimum penalty for speeding is a £100 fine and 3 penalty points on your license.
 Don’t forget, if you accumulate 12 or more penalty points on your license over a three year period, you could be disqualified from driving.
+And you can only do one speed awareness course every three years – get caught speed again you automatically get points.
 For more information on speeding penalties, be sure to check the government website.
 If you think you’ve been wrongly penalised, you can try appealing the fine.

 What happens if I’m caught speeding by a speed camera?

-If a car is caught breaking the speed limit by a speed camera, the registered keeper will receive a Notice of Intended Prosecution (NIP) along with a Section 172 notice.
-The latter must be returned to the police within 28 days to inform them of who was driving the car.
-Once this is complete, you’ll receive a Fixed Penalty Notice or a letter telling you to go to court.
+If a car is caught breaking the speed limit by a speed camera, the registered keeper receives a Notice of Intended Prosecution (NIP) along with a Section 172 notice.
+The latter must be returned to the police within 28 days to inform them who was driving the car.
+You’ll then be given the option to book a speed awareness course, get a Fixed Penalty Notice or be summoned to court.
+If you weren’t the driver, you need to provide the driver’s details and the police will take up the matter with them.